Recently in Recycling The News Category

 As the originators of the real commercial internet intended, soon people realized they could make advertising money on the internet, and "pageviews" became an all important metric.
 The number of people publishing on the internet grew and bloggers were then advised to "keep it short".
 This advice about post-length was couched as insight about readers short attention spans.
 But it was as much about drawing pageviews and revenue.
 "Keep it short" and the unspoken "make us money" became compulsory over 'make it interesting'.

-When Tumblr and Twitter arrived on the scene with truly short-form platforms, some of the same organizations then suggested that blogs could actually be a venue for "long-form posts".
+When Tumblr and Twitter arrived on the scene with truly short-form platforms, some of the same organizations then suggested that blogs could actually be a venue for "long-form" writing.
 Finally, just as the fashion industry moved away from dictating skirt lengths sometime in the 1980s, people eventually stopped dictating ideal post length.
 Of course they still told people what to do, they just moved on from making demands on post length.

 To Join Or Not To Join